donut-party/donut-docs-site/content/docs/system/tutorial/01-your-first-system.md

   {:component-3 component-def-map}}}
 ```

-The value of `::ds/defs` is map whose keys are group names, and and whose values
+The value of `::ds/defs` is a map whose keys are group names, and and whose
-are component groups.
-A component group is a map whose keys are component name,
+values are component groups.
+A component group is a map whose keys are component
-and whose values are component maps.
+names, and whose values are component maps.

 For a map to be treated as a component definition, it must be located at the
 correct place within these nested maps.
 It must be accessible via get-into using